|Nutritional Guidelines (per serving)|

 - Salt to taste

 - 2 tablespoons chopped, fresh parsley

 Melt 1 tablespoon clarified butter over high heat and quickly brown meat strips until they're no longer pink.
 Remove from pan and keep warm.

-Add 1 more tablespoon of clarified butter, if necessary, to pan and stir in 2 minced shallots.
+Add 1 more tablespoon of clarified butter, if necessary, to the pan and stir in 2 minced shallots.
 Cook for 2 minutes, then add the 2 cups thinly sliced (or even shaved) mushrooms to pan and cook until soft and brown.
 Sprinkle mushrooms with 1 tablespoon flour and stir.
 Cook for 1 minute.

 While stirring, slowly add the 1 cup dry white wine and 1 cup beef broth to the mixture.
 Bring to a boil and cook until sauce is reduced by half.

-Stir in the 1 teaspoon lemon zest, 1/4 cup cream and salt and pepper to taste.
+Stir in the 1 teaspoon lemon zest, 1/4 cup cream, and salt and pepper to taste.
 Add the browned meat back to the pan and warm, but do not cook the sauce any longer.

 Serve with the 2 tablespoons chopped parsley sprinkled on top.